-Version 0.2 - how the rule change is intended to be implemented by AEMO
+Final - how the rule change will be implemented by AEMO

 We acknowledge the Traditional Custodians of the land, seas and waters across Australia.
 We honour the wisdom of Aboriginal and Torres Strait Islander Elders past and present and embrace future generations.